-The municipality has an approved disaster management plan (Resolution number A21/2007) which is out-dated and does not meet the current minimum standard requirement for the municipal disaster situation.
-The dolomitic belt poses a serious risk to the TCLM communities, given this out-dated plan the municipality cannot respond to any serious disaster that may occur or struck in its jurisdiction area.
-Given this background the municipality considers this to be a serious issue and has prioritised the development of this plan.
-The municipal department; Public Safety has entered into an engagement with the district to assist and use the EDM' Disaster Management Plan as shared service in case of emergency disasters.
+The municipality has an approved disaster management plan which was approved in June 2013 and has improved the minimum standard requirement for the municipal disaster situation.
+This service is a shared service between TCLM and EDM.
+The dolomitic belt poses a serious risk to the TCLM communities, given the up-dated plan the municipality through its shared service can respond to a minimal serious disaster that may occur or struck in its jurisdiction area.
+Given this background the municipality considers this to be a serious issue.
+The municipal department; Public Safety has entered into an engagement with the district to assist and use the EDM' Disaster Management centre as shared service in case of emergency disasters.
+(For detailed information refer to annexure; Disaster Management Plan)

-TCLM has prioritised projects aimed at responding to disaster in Thaba Chweu.
+TCLM has prioritised projects aimed at responding to potential disasters in Thaba Chweu.